 - Now, dragging the fill handle down, we can convert all decimal numbers to hexadecimal numbers.

-Read More: How to Convert Hex to Decimal in Excel (2 Practical Examples)
+Read More: How to Convert Decimal to Binary in Excel

 ⦿ Step 2: Format Hex Numbers with Leading Zero Using Excel RIGHT Function